 Rural Community-based Project Course:

 Students engage with community partners, OHSU faculty leaders and interprofessional students to develop, implement and evaluate a community-identified project that addresses a local health issue.
 All learning activities require two or more interprofessional students working together.
-(Klamath Falls, South Coast) Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.
+(Klamath Falls, South Coast, NE Oregon) Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.

 Community Research Coalitions:

 The Oregon Clinical and Translational Research Institute Community and Collaboration Core, with support from the Integrated Program in Community Research, works to build capacity for research across Oregon through the development, support and dissemination of Community Research Coalitions.
 Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.

 I-CAN Innovation Incubator Project:

 The Interprofessional Care Access Network spans academic departments and courses to bring together students who are performing existing community/clinic rotations as part of their curriculum.
 Students from the Schools of Nursing, Medicine, Dentistry, and Public Health, and the College of Pharmacy form interprofessional teams to help individuals and families in underserved communities address barriers to health-related to social determinants of health.
 (Klamath Falls) Contact: Peggy Wros, Ph.D., R.N.

 This office offers assistance to hospitals, clinics and communities to strengthen the rural health care delivery system including rural and Frontier data, Provider Incentive Programs, and Workforce Services

 Oregon Rural Scholar Program: